tommyhuangthu/EvoEF2/readme.txt

   o If you are using a Windows system, you can directly run the
     executable EvoEF2.exe program.

-  o If you are working in a UNIX/Linux system, go to the EvoEF2 main
-    directory and run:
+  o If you are working in a Linux system, go to the EvoEF2 main directory and run:
       ./build.sh
     or run:
       g++ -O3 --fast-math -o EvoEF2 src/*.cpp